atan009/vimrc/README.md

 ![EasyMotionW](http://i.imgur.com/OuA4tDm.gif)

-EasyMotion also supports word search by searching word the way you do it in vim and EasyMotion will highlight the word for you.
+EasyMotion will override vim's word search and highlight corresponding matches.

 ![EasyMotionN] (http://imgur.com/DVc9xzl.gif)

-For more EasyMotion configuration and explanation, go to [Github Lokaltog/vim-easymotion] (https://github.com/Lokaltog/vim-easymotion)
+For more information about EasyMotion, go to [Github Lokaltog/vim-easymotion] (https://github.com/Lokaltog/vim-easymotion)

 ###Plugin #5 - NERDtree:
 -------------------------
-NERDtree allows you to view your files and directories in the form of a tree, bookmark directories/files, open selected files within a file, or checkout different folders.
+NERDtree allows you to view your files and directories in the form of a tree, bookmark directories/files, open selected files within a file, and checkout different folders.

 Command | Result
 --- | ---